Audio Mastering with MasteringBOX

 Studio Monitor Setup: Positioning, Calibration & Isolation

-If you’ve purchased studio monitors for either your home or professional setup, you’ve probably had the same initial thoughts as me.
-Where should I put them and what do I point them at?
-This may seem like a relatively simple topic to some of you but there are in fact many major considerations that you might have overlooked.
-Today, I want to take an in-depth look at studio monitor setup and help you to make the most out of your sound!
+If you’ve purchased studio monitors for either your home or professional setup, you’ve probably had the same initial thoughts as I did.
+Where should I put them, and what do I point them at?
+This may seem like a relatively simple topic to some of you, but there are, in fact, many major considerations that you might have overlooked.
+Today, I want to take an in-depth look at studio monitor setup and help you make the most out of your sound!

 Placing Monitors in the Room

 One of the most fundamental things that can drastically alter the sound you hear is room positioning.
-This principle is much the same as with microphone placement in a recording.
-Where you set up in the space you have as well as the proximity to other objects will change the what the microphones pick up.
+This principle is much the same as with microphone placement in recording.
+Where you set up in the space you have, as well as your proximity to other objects, will change what the microphones pick up.
 This is the same for your ears when it comes to studio monitor setup.
 The first general rule to follow is the rule of thirds.
-By positioning your studio monitors a third of the way into the room, you position yourself in a space where you are least susceptible to room modes.
-This is by no means a definitive position but it’s a great place to start.
+By positioning your studio monitors a third of the way into the room, you place yourself in a space where you are least susceptible to room modes.
+This is by no means a definitive position, but it’s a great place to start.

 Room Dimensions

-Another great rule to adhere to is making sure that your studio monitors fire down the longest dimension of your room.
-Let’s say we have a space that is 9ft x 15ft.
-By having our speakers fire down the 15ft dimension of the room, we are going to be provided with fewer reflections off of the rear wall.
-This is due to the wavelengths of higher frequencies being relatively short and therefore not having the energy to reach the rear wall.
+Another great rule to adhere to is ensuring that your studio monitors fire down the longest dimension of your room.
+Let’s say we have a space that is 9 ft x 15 ft.
+By having our speakers fire down the 15 ft dimension of the room, we will experience fewer reflections off the rear wall.
+This is due to the wavelengths of higher frequencies being relatively short and, therefore, not having the energy to reach the rear wall.

 Surfaces and Space

-A final rule to try and keep to is making sure that your monitors are as far away from hard, reflective surfaces as possible.
-Having studio monitors setup close to walls and sitting on desks tends to result in the build-up of low-frequency energy due to the proximity effect.
+A final rule to try to follow is to keep your monitors as far away from hard, reflective surfaces as possible.
+Having studio monitors set up close to walls and sitting on desks tends to result in the build-up of low-frequency energy due to the proximity effect.
 This means that you will be hearing a somewhat muddier sound than you should and getting a warped perception of your mix.
-Equally, studio monitors that are mounted on desks can cause rumble and vibrations which can affect their output and create additional, unwanted noise.
+Similarly, studio monitors mounted on desks can cause rumble and vibrations, which can affect their output and create additional, unwanted noise.

 This can typically be solved by moving your setup away from the walls and mounting your studio monitors on dedicated, detached stands.
-By utilising stands along with isolation pads, you can minimise rumble and excessive vibrations whilst eliminating frequency build ups due to proximity.
+By utilizing stands along with isolation pads, you can minimize rumble and excessive vibrations while eliminating frequency build-ups due to proximity.

-I appreciate that not everybody has a huge room that they can completely re-arrange to suit studio monitor setup.
-Many of you are probably working out of a bedroom studio and so don’t have much space to move around.
+I appreciate that not everybody has a huge room that they can completely rearrange to suit studio monitor setup.
+Many of you are probably working out of a bedroom studio and, therefore, don’t have much space to move around.
 These rules are helpful guidelines for getting the best out of your setup.
-If you can at least adhere to one of them, you should see an improvement over your current sound.
+If you can at least adhere to one of them, you should see an improvement in your current sound.

 Studio Monitor Setup and Your Ears

 As you can probably tell from this design idea, it’s all about symmetry.
 Creating a symmetrical system between the sound source and the ears creates balance across the stereo field.
 This concept should also be applied to the space you’re in, taking notes from what we discussed earlier about placement within the room.
-If your left monitor is 18″ off of the wall, you want to make sure that your right monitor is 18″ from the opposite wall.
-Getting this right not only makes for stronger and more balanced mixing, but it’ll also fulfil your inner Feng shui urges.
+If your left monitor is 18″ off the wall, you want to ensure that your right monitor is 18″ from the opposite wall.
+Getting this right not only makes for stronger and more balanced mixing, but it will also fulfill your inner Feng shui urges.

 Positioning in the Vertical Plane